Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The A-model: Lagrangian Floer theory in trivalent configurations

 \subsection{The $A_\infty$-relations}

 We now state and prove \begin{theo} The operations $\mu^k$ defined above satisfy the $A_\infty$-relations

 where $*=j+\deg(p_1)+\dots+\deg(p_j)$. \end{theo} The proof relies on the same geometric idea as in the usual case, namely showing that 1-dimensional moduli spaces define cobordisms between the pairs of rigid configurations which appear in the left-hand side of \eqref{eq:ainfty}, but the argument requires substantial modifications to account for propagation through the nodes of $M$.
+We start with the following lemma, which is a direct consequence of the analogous statement for ordinary discs: